-We will finish up our work on the project, pack up, and head back to Kathmandu where we meet our trekking guides.
-We will have an orientation to prepare for our trek.
+We will finish up our work on the building project, pack up, and head back to Kathmandu (5-6 hours).

 Today we transfer to Koto Village in jeeps.
 It is an 11-12 hour drive along one of the most unique and scenic roads in Nepal.
 One part of our route takes us along an incredible road blasted out of a cliff, and we drive by waterfalls, deep gorges and amazing views.
 After our arrival in Koto we will get settled in our tea house accommodations for the evening, and enjoy a classic Nepali dinner.

 - Lowest Elevation: 8,592 feet

 Today we embark on our trek with an initial stretch to the town of Meta.
 We begin by crossing the river and entering the Nar and Phu Valleys.
 Today's hike takes us through majestic forests, through a narrow canyon, under a broad waterfall, and out into the open for big mountain views.
 The last stint into Meta ascends a steep hill, where we earn jaw-dropping views of some of the giant glaciated peaks in the region.

 We will check into our tea house, have some to relax and/or sightsee, then meet for a much-deserved dinner.